Our helpful, dedicated financial aid counseling team works individually with our students and their families to help them afford MIT.

 Some standard factors calculated in the Institutional Methodology

-• Total parent income04 Families whose total income is less than $75,000, with typical assets, are not expected to contribute toward their student’s MIT education.
+- Total parent income04 Beginning with the 2025–2026 academic year, families whose total income is less than $100,000, with typical assets, are not expected to contribute toward their student’s MIT education.
 However, students are still expected to contribute toward their own expenses from their summer savings contribution and student employment during the school year.
 As a student you may be able to offset your expected student contribution with an outside scholarship or a Pell Grant if eligible. from all sources, whether taxed or untaxed

 Some factors not in the Institutional Methodology, but that we consider